mikf/gallery-dl/docs/options.md

 ## General Options:
     -h, --help                  Print this help message and exit --version                   Print program version and exit
-    -f, --filename FORMAT       Filename format string for downloaded files ('/O' for "original" filenames)
+    -U, --update                Update to the latest version --update-to [CHANNEL@]TAG   Upgrade/downgrade to a specific version --update-check              Check if a newer version is available -f, --filename FORMAT       Filename format string for downloaded files ('/O' for "original" filenames)
     -d, --destination PATH      Target location for file downloads